 I mean, who can resist that gorgeous wide, glossy, dark green foliage.
 Plus, they look great in offices or homes, are very forgiving, and can easily adapt to various indoor light settings.

-Below you’ll learn all about corn plant care, from how to provide the best water, light, and soil, to how to maintain a manageable size, and troubleshoot common problems to keep them thriving.
+In this detailed guide, you’ll learn all about corn plant care, from how to provide the best water, light, and soil, to how to maintain a manageable size, and troubleshoot common problems to keep them thriving.

 What Is An Indoor Corn Plant?